Gibbs paradox: Setup

 We begin with a version of Boltzmann's entropy in which the integrand is all of accessible phase space:

 The integral is restricted to a contour of available regions of phase space, subject to conservation of energy.
 In contrast to the one-dimensional line integrals encountered in elementary physics, the contour of constant energy possesses a vast number of dimensions.
 The justification for integrating over phase space using the canonical measure involves the assumption of equal probability.
 The assumption can be made by invoking the ergodic hypothesis as well as the Liouville's theorem of Hamiltonian systems.

 (The ergodic hypothesis underlies the ability of a physical system to reach thermal equilibrium, but this may not always hold for computer simulations (see the Fermi–Pasta–Ulam–Tsingou problem) or in certain real-world systems such as non-thermal plasmas.)

 Liouville's theorem assumes a fixed number of dimensions that the system 'explores'.
-In calculations of entropy, the number dimensions is proportional to the number of particles in the system, which forces phase space to abruptly change dimensionality when particles are added or subtracted.
+In calculations of entropy, the number of dimensions is proportional to the number of particles in the system, which forces phase space to abruptly change dimensionality when particles are added or subtracted.
 This may explain the difficulties in constructing a clear and simple derivation for the dependence of entropy on the number of particles.